mfu/mfu/website/quickstart.rst

 a PHP sample is included for server-side implementation.
-For more information, take a look at  :doc:`devguide`
+For more information, take a look at  :doc:`documentation`

 Install and Configure the PHP server-side code
 -------------------------------------------------------------------------------